Add a SharePoint Online source

 1. On the Sources (platform-ca | platform-eu | platform-au) page, click your SharePoint Online source, and then click Edit in the Action bar.

-2. In the Authentication section, click Authorize Account.
+2. In the Authentication subtab, click Authorize Account.

-3. Enter your SharePoint Online Tenant name or tenant address, and then click Sign In.
+3. Enter your SharePoint Online Tenant name, and then click Sign in.

-4. Enter the Email and Password of the crawling account, and then click Sign in.
+4. In the Microsoft Online login form, enter the Email and Password of the crawling account, and then click Sign in.

 5. Click Save or Save and rebuild source.